-Book Two of the Twisted Cedars Mysteries
+Book 2 in the Twisted Cedars Series

 After a shocking secret is uncovered in Twisted Cedars, Oregon, fresh trouble surfaces.

 Sheriff Wade MacKay is fishing on the Rogue River when he comes across a cargo truck crashed off the side of a winding mountain road.
 The driver is dead.
 The sole passenger, a woman in her early thirties, is unconscious with a severe head injury.
 When she comes to the next day at the hospital, she is suffering from amnesia.
 Since she carried no ID, there is no clue to her identity.